-High Five VA, part of SaveVaPets, is a program of the VA Federation of Humane Societies (VFHS.org), dedicated to decreasing the euthanasia of healthy and treatable animals in Virginia through the transfer of these animals from under-resourced and rural counties to areas where their chances of adoption are far greater.
+High Five is dedicated to reducing the euthanasia of healthy and treatable animals in Virginia by the transfer of animals from under-resourced and rural counties to areas where their chances of adoption are far greater.
 Moving animals from one location to another can result in a decrease in length of stay, a more diverse selection of animals for adopters and a decrease in euthanasia overall.

-High Five VA strives to accomplish its mission by:
+High Five VA strives to accomplish this goal by:

-- providing a caseworker exclusively for showcasing and networking participating organizations’ animals to potential receiving organizations
+- providing a caseworker to network the High Five animals to potential receiving organizations